-Christopher Bommarito is the technical leader and forensic scientist for forensic science consultants.
-He retired from his role as a forensic scientist in trace evidence with the Michigan state police in 2011 after a 20 year career with MSP and an additional two and a half years as a forensic chemist with the drug enforcement administration.
+Christopher Bommarito is the technical leader and forensic scientist for Forensic Science Consultants.
+He retired from his role as a forensic scientist in trace evidence with the Michigan State Police in 2011 after a 20 year career and an additional two and a half years as a forensic chemist with the Drug Enforcement Administration.
 His areas of expertise include the analysis of paint, glass, filaments, explosives, drugs, impression evidence, crime scene reconstruction and bloodstain pattern analysis.
-In addition to his work with our company and the Michigan state police, Christopher has taught graduate courses in forensic science as an adjunct professor at Michigan state university and the Michigan state university college of law.
+In addition to his work with FCS and the Michigan State Police, Christopher has taught graduate courses in forensic science as an adjunct professor at Michigan State University and the Michigan State University College of Law.

 Christopher has testified as an expert over 250 times in eight different states and Canada.
 He was named "outstanding scientist" at the 2003 meeting of the Midwestern Association of Forensic Scientists (MAFS), an organization of over 1000 forensic scientists from 35 states.
 In 2007-08, Christopher served as president of MAFS.
 In 2007, he was selected to the Scientific Working Group for Materials Analysis (SWGMAT), a U.S. Department of Justice sponsored international group of trace examiners that sets international standards for trace evidence analysis.